cbassmagana/Online-Book-Store/README.md

 Branch would still have a list of Book but each Book would also need a single field of Branch.
 The benefit of this design is that it would be easier to edit books directly without first selecting which branch you would like to edit a book in.
-Additionally, it would make it allow for someone to find a book in the company without knowing which branch it was located in.
-However, the design is currently set up with the idea that different branches may have different mangers using the application, and this refactoring would make it more difficult to change a branch or even keep track of which branch you are making changes to.
-Also, the list of books in the entire would quickly become very large without the current Branch structure, making it more difficult to scroll through the list of all books.
+Additionally, it would allow for someone to find a book in the company without knowing which branch it was located in.
+However, the design is currently set up with the idea that different branches may have different managers using the application, and this refactoring would make it more difficult to edit one branch or even keep track of which branch you are making changes to.
+Also, the list of books in the entire company would quickly become very large without the current Branch structure, making it more difficult to scroll through the list of all books.
+I believe both approaches would produce similar levels of coupling and cohesion, however several methods may become more complicated due to the bidirectional relation.

-Although this would also require adding some new functionality, I would consider refactoring Branch to be an abstract class that has various types of stores that could be instantiated.
+Although this next one would also require adding some new functionality, I would consider refactoring Branch to be an abstract class that has various types of stores that could be instantiated.
 For example, a company may have some branches that operate more like libraries that